airyhq/airy/docs/docs/getting-started/quickstart.md

-To see how messages are flowing through the system, [list conversations](/api/endpoints/conversations.md#list) for the channel you have just created. it should return the message you have just sent.
+To see how messages are flowing through the system, [list conversations](/api/endpoints/conversations.md#list) for the channel you have just created.
+It should return the message you have just sent.

 ```shell script
 curl -XPOST http://airy.core/conversations.list | jq .